shilpagopi/CodePrep/Algo/Tricky Questions - 1.md

 ### Word Break-II
 Word Segmentation: check for words to split.
 Use memoization (valid from index i).
 Time complexity: O(n.2^n), Space complexity: O(n*2^n)?
 No need ot use trie, as it will bring addiitonal storage overhead ?

+### Super Washing Machines
+The minimum number of moves to equalize the number of dresses in each washing machine.
+Can move dresses only to nearby machines (dummy constraint). convert array into arr[i]-avg.
+Take max(abs(cumulative_sum)).